hrichardlee/YubNubEx/README.md

 ### YubNubEx Overrides

-YubNubEx options page for the extension allows users to override the global YubNub commands.
+The options page for the extension allows you to override the global YubNub commands.

 The following types of overrides are permitted: